 The electrical service panel, commonly known these days as a breaker box, has come a long way since the early 1900s.
 Almost every home has some type of service panel, whether it be a fuse panel or a circuit breaker panel.
 Commonly, these service panels are located in utility rooms, garages, or basements.
 Along with the main service panel, you may also have a subpanel, a small breaker box that supplies power to a specific area of your home such as a garage, outbuilding, or large home addition.

 30-Amp Fuse Panels

 Before 1950, a 30-amp fuse panel was the norm.
 These fuse panels featured two plug fuses to protect the branch circuits and a knife-blade switch to disconnect power to the entire panel, and thus the house.
 The fuses were installed in a ceramic fuse holder, which was mounted within a black metal enclosure.
 There were some that, from the outside, looked the same, but upon opening the door you would see 2 screw-in type fuses.
 A 30-amp service panel typically supplied only 120 volts to the home.
 There wasn't any 240-volt service for large appliances such as electric ranges and dryers.
 A 30-amp panel is far from sufficient for powering the average household of today.
 Homes with these panels must be updated to at least a 100-amp circuit breaker panel to satisfy both the FHA and other lending institution requirements for home sales.

 60-Amp Fuse Panel

 Between 1950 and 1965, the 60-amp service panel became widely accepted and preferred.
 The nickname for this panel was "main-range and 4."
 It typically had a main fuse pullout, a range pullout, and 4 screw-in fuses.
 This panel was mounted inside a gray metal cabinet and featured a 240-volt feed.
 It had two cartridge-fuse blocks and four sockets for plug fuses.
 The first cartridge fuse block held 60-amp fuses and was used as the main disconnect.
-The other was used as an appliance feed and held a 30-amp fuse.
+The other was used as an appliance feed and held 30-amp fuse to 60 amp fuses.
 It fed power to an electric dryer, water heater, range, or other high-demand electric appliance.